ibm-cloud-docs/appid/cd-users.md

 For test purposes, you can add a users through the {{site.data.keyword.appid_short_notm}} dashboard or by using the API.

-If you disable self-service sign up or add a user on their behalf, a user does not recieve a verification email when they're added.
+If you disable self-service sign up or add a user on their behalf, a user does not receive a verification email when they're added.
 {: note}

 **To add a new user with the GUI:**